cmints/website/pages/contribute/index.md

-It took a lot of effort to create <fix>CMintS</fix> as a side project, it's an open source project and each Github Star counts to make it popular, so if you appear to have a Github account and you like this project, I'll really appreciate if you can start the project on [it's Github page](https://github.com/cmints/cmints).
+It took a lot of effort to create <fix>CMintS</fix> as a side project, it's an open source project and each Github Star counts to make it popular, so if you appear to have a Github account and you like this project, I'll really appreciate if you can star the project on [it's Github page](https://github.com/cmints/cmints).
 }